 Last month we sailed around the Croatian islands and visited so many beautiful places.
 There are many obvious must-sees like Dubrovnik (which has been made even more famous with the Game of Thrones) Split, Hvar, and Vis.
 However, it’s the small islands that we loved the most, more specifically Mljet.
+Read on to find out why Mljet is our favorite Croatian Island.

 The island IS a National Park in itself, and a very beautiful one at that.
 As tickets cost 125 kuna for a park pass and are valid for a week, I highly recommend to spend at least two full days if you can.
 We only had one day to explore but there were many different options.
 You can bike around the lake, take a boat to the isle of Saint Mary, swim off of many private beaches, or just float in the currents of two channels (Mali Most and Veliki Most).